PrincetonUniversity/PsyNeuLink/docs/source/index.rst

             Parameters determine its operation, under the influence of projections.
             There are three primary types:
             ..
             + :doc:`ProcessingMechanism`
                   Aggregates the inputs it receives from other mechanisms or the input to a process or system, transforms them in some way, and provides the result either as input to other mechanisms and/or to the output of a process or system.
             ..
-            + :doc:`ControlMechanism`
+            + :doc:`AdaptiveMechanism`
-                  Evaluates the output of one or more other mechanisms, and uses this to modify the parameters of those or other mechanisms.
+                  Uses the input it receives from other mechanisms  or the input to a process or system to modify the parameters of one or more other PsyNeuLink components.
+There are two primary types:
                   ..
+                  + :doc:`LearningMechanisms`
+                        Uses an error signal it receives to modify the matrix of a MappingProjection.
+                  ..
-            + :doc:`MonitoringMechanism`
+                  + :doc:`ControlMechanisms`
-                   Monitors the output of one or more other mechanisms, compares these to a target value, and generates an error signal used for learning.
+                        Evaluates the output of one or more other mechanisms, and uses this to modify the parameters of those or other mechanisms in the system to which it belongs.

         - :doc:`Projection`
              Takes the output of a mechanism, possibly transforms it, and uses it to determine the operation of